Reconstruction of Random Geometric Graphs: Breaking the Omega(r) distortion barrier: Introduction

 Note that the number of points in a region of area $A$ is binomially distributed in the uniform model, and Poisson distributed with mean $A$ in the Poisson model.
 In both cases, the probability that such a region of area is empty is at most $\e^{-A}$; this is exact in the Poisson model, and is an upper bound on the probability $(1-A/n)^n$ in the uniform model.

 Random geometric graphs (RGGs) were first introduced by Gilbert in the early 1960s to model communications between radio stations~\cite{Gilbert}.
 Since then, RGGs have been widely used as models for wireless communication, in particular for wireless sensor networks.
-Moreover, RGG have also been extensively studied as mathematical objects, and much is known about their asymptotic properties~\cite{MathewBook, Walters}.
+Moreover, RGG have also been extensively studied as mathematical objects, and much is known about their asymptotic properties, see for example~\cite{MathewBook, Walters}.
 One well-known result is that $r_c=\sqrt{\log n/\pi }$ is a \emph{sharp threshold} for connectivity for $G \in \RG$ in the square in both the uniform and Poisson models: that is, for any $\eps > 0$, with high probability (i.e., with probability tending to $1$ as $n \to \infty$) $G$ is connected if $r > (1+\eps)r_c$ and disconnected if $r < (1-\eps) r_c$.

-More generally, we can define RGGs on any Riemannian submanifold $M$.
-For curved submanifolds such as the surface of the sphere or a disk in hyperbolic space, we use the geodesic distance $\|u-v\|_g$, i.e., the arc length of the shortest geodesic between $u$ and $v$.
+More generally, we can define RGGs on any compact Riemannian submanifold, by scattering $n$ points uniformly according to the surface area or volume.
+We then define the edges as $E=\{ (u,v) : \Vert u-v\Vert_g \le r \}$ where $\Vert \cdot \Vert_g$ is the geodesic distance, i.e.\ the arc length of the shortest geodesic between $u$ and $v$.
+On the sphere in particular this includes the cosine distance, since $\Vert u-v\Vert_g$ is a monotonic function of the angle between $u$ and $v$.